davidgasquez/handbook/content/concepts.md

     - An easy initial learning curve but infinite potential (e.g. Minecraft).
     - Involves multiple agents.
 It has network effects.
 - Responsiveness.
 Know what the system is doing and make the feedback loop fast.
-- Some systems might benefit of being distributed
+- Some systems might benefit of being distributed.
 - Bad Incentive design can lead to the [tragedy of the commons](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).
   - [Loopholes will be abused](https://www.youtube.com/watch?v=dDYFiq1l5Dg) if the system can't change quickly enough to fix itself.

 To [change a system](https://intenseminimalism.com/2015/a-framework-for-thinking-about-systems-change/) you need vision, skills, incentives, resources and an action plan.
 Changing a [complex system](https://complexityexplained.github.io/) is hard and [even if the intention is good, the result might not](https://fs.blog/2013/10/iatrogenics/).
 Small things can have non-linear impacts on a complex system.
 [A complex system that works is invariably found to have evolved from a simple system that worked](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law).
 Complex systems also have [attractor landscapes](https://ncase.me/attractors/) that can be used to change it.
 [The world is richer and more complicated than we give it credit for](https://slatestarcodex.com/2017/03/16/book-review-seeing-like-a-state/).
 A good approach to incrementally chance a system (similar to natural selection) is to:

   1. Start by identifying the highest-leverage level to optimize at: Ask whether you're optimizing the machine or a cog within it.
   2. Begin optimizing the system by following the [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints): At any time, just one of a system's inputs is constraining its other inputs from achieving a greater total output.
 Make incremental changes.
+Alter the incentive landscape.
   3. Re-examine the system from the ground up.
 Get data.
 Take nothing but the proven, underlying principles as given.
 Work up from there to create something better.

 Some [systems with systemic/incentives failures are broken in multiple places so that no one actor can make them better](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/), even though, in principle, some [magically coordinated action could move to a new stable state](https://equilibriabook.com/molochs-toolbox/).